wallacegibbon/eddy-text-editor/README.md

 ## Introduction

-A text editor with built-in T9 input method.
+A modal text editor (like vi) with built-in T9 input method.
+You need only 3 fingers to write programs!

+(Under developing...)

 ## Movement